-Although all organizations have differences in culture, objectives, people, and dynamics, we have found that all organizations need to accomplish the following in order to be effective.
 Before starting a transformation it is important to become clear on the goal we want to achieve – that is, be clear what an effective organization looks like.
 This enables us you to see what challenges you’ll need to overcome to achieve that.
 The steps to this are surprisingly similar for different organizations.
-The most significant ones are:
+Although all organizations have differences in culture, objectives, people, and dynamics, we have found that all organizations need to accomplish the following in order to be effective:

-In a nutshell, discover what is most important, organize your people and allocate the capacity to the most important work.
+In a nutshell, one discovers what is most important, organizes their people appropriately and allocates the capacity to the most important work.
 How each of the above actions are accomplished needs to be tailored to the company adopting the transformation.
-However, there is no reason to re-invent the wheel as patterns for all of these exist and can be readily applied to the organization as applicable.
+This tailoring does not require re-inventing the wheel as patterns for all of these exist and can be readily applied to the organization as applicable.

-It is important to have people make agreements that are organized around working together, not merely following an approach.
-These are laid out in our guardrails system.
+It is also important to have people make agreements that are organized around working together, not merely following an approach.
+These are laid out in the Guardrails System.

 These steps are illustrated in the figure, “The Components of FLEX.”